Wiltshire signs up for Black Pear eSP

-Preparations are well under way for nearly half a million patients in Wiltshire to come on board our electronic Shared Plans (esP) this summer.
+Preparations are well under way for nearly half a million patients in Wiltshire to come on board our Core Care Plans this summer.

 The platform gives clinicians an interactive view of patients’ medical records tailored to their specific needs on the computer, tablet or phone.
 This has endless uses but will serve as Wiltshire’s Electronic Palliative Care Coordination system (EPaCCs) for end of life care plans, making this most difficult time that bit easier for their 470,000 patients.